trufflesuite/trufflesuite.com/src/guides/push-notification/index.md

 Our full-stack NFT rental marketplace is done!
 We created a [rentable NFT](https://trufflesuite.com/guides/rentable-nft/), wrote a [rental marketplace smart contract](https://trufflesuite.com/guides/nft-rental-marketplace/), and built a [frontend](https://trufflesuite.com/guides/nft-rental-marketplace-2/) to tie it all together.

-In this guide, we'll be adding some details to improve the user expriecnce: using Push to send decentralized notifications whenever a user's rental has expired.
+In this guide, we'll be adding some details to improve the user experience: using Push to send decentralized notifications whenever a user's rental has expired.
 Additionally, we'll be using `ganache` forking to test our contracts and interact with the Push contracts locally before deploying to an actual testnet or mainnet.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/oevGLIvWDTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KX4eVQzKBmY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Watch the livestream on [YouTube](https://youtu.be/oevGLIvWDTc) for a more in-depth walkthrough and to hear from core dev, Fabio, about how Push is changing up Web3 communication!
+Watch the livestream on [YouTube](https://www.youtube.com/live/KX4eVQzKBmY) for a more in-depth walkthrough and to hear from core dev, Fabio, about how Push is changing up Web3 communication!

-The completed code lives [here](https://github.com/trufflesuite/unleashed_nft_rental_marketplace/tree/push).
+The completed code lives [here](https://github.com/trufflesuite/unleashed_nft_rental_marketplace/tree/push-notification).

 NOTE: We are only interacting with the smart contracts, so you can ignore the `client` folder.